The Wind Dies The Sun Sets, April 2021Go Back

 On view in the DeSoto Family Vault April 28 – June 20, 2021

 The Wind Dies The Sun Sets is a contemplative consideration of energy extraction and use in Pennsylvania.
 The film, screening in Susquehanna Art Museum’s DeSoto Family Vault, follows three characters that are embedded within the business of fossil fuel.
 The Pennsylvania region has a long history of energy production, first associated with the industrial revolution, and presently with fracking.
 The film’s emotional cadence shares the difficult realities of the altered landscape and the people who are involved.

-Joshua Reiman is an artist working in sculpture, film, video and photography.
-Reiman’s work deals with themes of exploration, artistic expression, identity, nature, and contextual inquiry.
-His short films offer an array of lush landscapes with characters that guide audiences through layered conceptual ideas about art, history, and popular culture.
+Joshua Reiman is a sculptor, video artist, and photographer.
+Themes in his artwork include exploration, artistic expression, identity, nature, and contextual inquiry.
+Reiman’s short films offer an array of lush landscapes with characters that guide audiences through layered conceptual ideas about art, history, and popular culture.
 His sculptural work has ranged from kinetics to cast iron and installation, always using humor to start serious conversations.
 Reiman’s work has been exhibited in galleries and museums across the United States, Europe, and Africa.
-He is currently an Associate Professor of the MFA in studio art + sculpture at the Maine College of Art.
+He is currently an Associate Professor of the MFA in Studio Art and Sculpture at the Maine College of Art.
 Josh has an MFA in sculpture from Syracuse University and a BFA in sculpture from the Kansas City Art Institute.
 Reiman is also a contributing writer for Sculpture magazine.
-For more information please visit joshuareiman.com
+For more information, please visit joshuareiman.com

 – Friday May 21, 5:00 – 8:00 p.m.
 Third in the Burg- Free admission!